sdsc/neuron-roll/README.md

 ## Overview

-This roll bundles neuron
+This roll bundles NEURON

 For more information about the various packages included in the neuron roll please visit their official web pages:

-- <a href="http://www.neuron.yale.edu" target="_blank"></a> is .
+- <a href="http://www.neuron.yale.edu" target="_blank">NEURON</a> is "a flexible
+and powerful simulator of neurons and networks".

 ## Requirements